-The Palace Gardens were planned by the Bavarian Electorate garden architect Dominique Girard.
-Starting at the Lower Belvedere, the baroque garden layout unfolds in strict symmetry along a central axis to the prestige building of the Upper Belvedere.
-The whole concept accords with the French model, stereometrically arranged trees and hedges, sculpture, and fountains and cascades.
-Next to the Orangerie, which still exists today, there was an aviary and a menagerie.
+The Palace Gardens were planned by the Bavarian Electorate’s garden designer Dominique Girard.
+From the Lower Belvedere, the Baroque garden ascends to the Upper Belvedere in a strictly symmetrical design with a central axis.
+The whole concept reflects the French model: stereometrically arranged trees and hedges, sculpture, fountains and cascades.
+There was an orangery, which still exists today, as well as an aviary and a menagerie.

 +43 1 795 57 134